-Many riffs are made exclusively of this single moveable chord.
+Many guitar riffs are made exclusively of this single movable chord, though there are various ways to make the power chord sound interesting.
 Other riffs blend the power chord with other chords and triads such as major or minor.

 The next step is to alter and play around the same components of that riff and come up with something entirely different.